nepellion/nmbl-helper/README.md

 BootLabel="Arch linux LTS"
 ```

+#### Global config
+You can configure the boot partition directory containing kernel images with the `OSDirLabel` variable.
+You can also add a `BootPartUUID` variable to specify boot partition's UUID without relying on the default lsblk lookup (important for example when chrooted and lsblk doesn't provide UUIDs)

+#### Section config
 A section per boot record is expected, with it's name matching the used linux kernel package (for example `linux` or `linux-lts`) with supported config values:
 - `BootLabel`: Boot label used for the default EFI boot record (defaults to: `Arch linux`)